- About eyelid surgery

 For most people, the aging process involves the stretching of the eyelid skin resulting in excess folds, wrinkles, and sagging of the fat around the eye itself.
 Heredity can also be a factor when younger or middle-aged people experience changes that are usually associated with advanced age.
 For these people, regardless of how much sleep they get each night, they wake up looking tired and as if they had not slept at all.*

 A properly performed San Francisco blepharoplasty procedure by a certified plastic surgeon will brighten the face and restore a more youthful appearance.
 Additionally, in some patients, this procedure can improve sight by diminishing the excessive skin of the upper eyelids which can hang down and interfere with peripheral vision.*

 Are You a Candidate for Eyelid Surgery?

-The strongest candidates are those who are healthy, psychologically stable, and well-motivated.
+The strongest candidates are those who are healthy, psychologically stable and well-motivated.
 Most patients are 35 or older, but if droopy, baggy eyelids run in your family, you may decide to have eyelid surgery in San Francisco at a younger age.
 Should you decide to have a consultation with Dr. Javaheri, he will talk to you about your goals and your general medical history.
-He will ask specifically about any current medical conditions that may result in an increase risk should blepharoplasty surgery be performed, including thyroid disease, high blood pressure, or tear production disturbances.*
+He will ask specifically about any current medical conditions that may result in an increased risk should blepharoplasty surgery be performed, including thyroid disease, high blood pressure, or tear production disturbances.*